FAQs - Elections

 I got my voting documents, but my partner didn’t receive theirs.

-Please wait until the mail has been delivered on Wednesday 21 September 2022.
-If documents are not received then please call the Deputy Electoral Officer on 06 366 0999.
+Please wait until the mail has been delivered on Monday 22 September 2025.
+If documents aren't received then please call the Deputy Electoral Officer on 06 366 0999.

-After mail delivery Wednesday 21 September 2022 or if not enrolled correctly
+After mail delivery on Monday 22 September 2025 or if not enrolled correctly

-Check the address on the printed roll to see whether you are correctly enrolled.
+Check the address on the printed roll to see whether you're correctly enrolled.

-You can then apply for a special vote.
+You can then apply for a special vote by coming into Horowhenua District Council – Civic Building.

 I didn’t get my voting documents, so I called and got a special vote Now I have two documents.
 Which one should I use?